-The outlook for the German business continues to be positive and the Company expects growth in assets under management and its share of the market during 2022.
-Unit-linked products are expected to grow their market share, particularly as traditional guaranteed products become less attractive due to the increasing cost of guarantees and the impact of Solvency II on traditional insurance products.
-The Company has positioned itself to further strengthen its presence in the unit-linked market through continued investments in product development, distribution technology and service improvements.
+The outlook for the German business continues to be positive and the Company expects growth in its share of the market and assets under management as the German economy improves during 2023.
+The Company has positioned itself to further strengthen its presence in the unit-linked market through increased investments in product development, distribution technology and service improvements.

 The Company will focus on the independent intermediary distribution channel and has a strong distribution technology platform in Germany, which offers considerable service flexibility.
-The Company is also focused on ensuring that its strong record of legal and regulatory compliance continues, including response to new regulatory requirements in respect of corporate governance standards, risk management and consumer protection.